-6. NIST Windows XP Template Settings Overview
+6. NIST Windows XP Template and GPO Settings Overview

-This section provides an overview of the security settings that will be put into place by the NIST templates, as listed in Appendix A, as well as additional types of settings that can be added to the templates.
+This section provides an overview of the security settings that will be put into place by the NIST templates and FDCC GPOs, as discussed in Appendix A, as well as additional types of settings that can be added to the templates and GPOs.
 The settings are divided into several categories: Account Policies, Local Policies, Event Log Policies, Restricted Groups, System Services, File Permissions, Registry Permissions, and Registry Values.
-For each category, this section describes at a high level the related security controls from the templates and how the controls can be used to improve the security of the system.
-This section does not cover all of the actual recommended parameters and values from the security templates.
+For each category, this section describes at a high level the related security controls from the templates and GPOs and how the controls can be used to improve the security of the system.95 This section does not cover all of the actual recommended parameters and values from the security templates and GPOs.